leassis91/rossmann_store/README.md

 ## 🧾 Evaluation Metric

  We used many error metrics during the project.
-Main model metric for evaluation was the Root Mean Square Percentage Error (RMSPE).
-The RMSPE is calculated as
+Main model metric for evaluation was the Root Mean Squared Error (RMSE).
+The RMSE is calculated as
 <p align="center">
   <img width="400" src="https://user-images.githubusercontent.com/67332395/175569005-2bd2789e-85bc-44d8-8378-faa3e03f019c.png" alt="RMSE">
 </p>

-where *y_hat* is the predicted value, *y* is the ground truth value, and *n* is the number of rows in the test data.
+where *y_hat* is the predicted value, *y* is the ground truth value, and *n* is the number of stores in the dataset.

 <br>